10 Simple Mantras That Stop Negative Thinking And Stress Eating

 When you have an answer ready that you can rely on to shift your focus, calm stress and anxiety and change negative thoughts – you have a skill that will serve you well.

 When a mantra is precise and concise, it just “fits.”
-And it’s easy use over and over to bring your stress level back down.
+And it’s easy to use over and over to bring your stress level back down.

 Stress eating or emotional eating will never satisfy an unmet need.